learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 Following the standard NLP approach, we can add a filtering step to remove all words which appear less than some thershaold value, say, with less than 5 occurrences.

 This can be useful to identify common topics between documents, where very rare words can be misleading.
-For this step we shall use the `RDD.filter(func)` where func is a lambda function that filters out any word which appears less than or equal to 5 times.
-You may also use a spearate function to achieve this.
+For this step, we shall use the `RDD.filter(func)` where func is a lambda function that filters out any word which appears less than or equal to 5 times.
+You may also use a separate function to achieve this.

 - Remove rare words with occurences < 5 using lambda function inside a `.filter()` method.